1967 Atlanta riots

-The 1967 Atlanta riots were one of many riots during the Long, hot summer of 1967 lasting from June 17, 1967 to June 20.
-The riots started after a black male who was holding a beer can was denied from entering the Flamingo Grill by a security guard there at the Dixie Hills Shopping Center and a fight starting afterwards.
+The 1967 Atlanta riots were one of many riots during the Long, hot summer of 1967 lasting from June 17, 1967, to June 20.
+The riots started after a black male who was holding a beer can was denied from entering the Flamingo Grill by a security guard there at the Dixie Hills Shopping Center and a fight started afterwards.

 Background

 Prior to the riots, the Kerner Report described the city as being racially progressive but tense.
 Despite the city being racially progressive, there were strong segregationist elements in the city as well.
 The city had experienced significant growth after World War II through industrialization and annexations along with the city's non white population growing.
 By the time of the riots, 44% of the city was non-white.

 Statistical background

 Disparities were seen between non-white residents in the city through housing, income and education.
 The median income for non-white families in the city was less than half that of white families.
 In Atlanta, there were about 25,000 unfilled job positions because of a lack of education and skills to get potential applicants.
 Non whites in Atlanta had less education on average than whites did in the city.
 Many homes in the city where non-white residents lived at were in bad condition.